Introduction

 Security Solution Tackled

 We used a top-wall electric fence combined with razor wire to have a two-layer security fence.
-The fence is an eight (8) strands electric fence.
+The fence is an eight (8) strand electric fence.
 The razor wire used is 450mm in diameter.
 In terms of energizer machines, we use Nemtek or JVA Energizer machines for the installation of electric fences in Kenya.
 To power and monitor the installed electric fence, we used Nemtek Druid 15 Energizer machine.
 The siren alarm used is a 30-watt siren sounder and strobe light to alert the homeowner.

 Through technology and scientific research, scientists have been able to successfully find ways to secure homes.
 They have been able to discover alternative measures to secure homes.
 One of these is electric fences.
 By combining modern-day technology and barbed wires, the production of electric fences